+Applicant Signature: Date: Applicant Signature Date.

+I have provided electronic copies and sent themon:

+Date:

-Applicant Signature: Date: I have provided electronic copies and sent themon: Date: NOTE: All electronic paperwork must be delivered to permitting@portlandmaine.genger drive to the office. gov or with a thumb
+NOTE: All electronic paperwork must be delivered to permitting@portlandmaine.gov or with a thumb drive to the office.

 If you or the property owner owes taxes or user charges on property within the City, payment arrangements must be made before a permit application is accepted.